Kung Fu Gives your Child Self-Confidence, Discipline and Respect

 We've tried to answer any questions you might have but if we've missed something you can always call us at 702-336-1095.

-Answer: We accept kids as young as 4 years old for the kid's class.
+Answer: We accept kids as young as 5 years old for the kid's class.
 However, children mature at different speeds.
-Some children might be ready at 4 while others might need to wait a little longer.
-We do have a class specifically for kids ages 3-4 called the Tiny Tots that might be more appropriate.
+Some children might be ready at 5 while others might need to wait a little longer.
+W

 Answer: Yes, of course.
 You and your child are welcome to observe or even try a class.
 Please contact us at 702-336-1095 to schedule an appointment to come in.
 The trial class is free.